TritonDataCenter/rfd/rfd/0163/README.md

 ### Rules

 - `call` may be used by knowledgable hackers.
 Is that us?
 Should we use this rather than log?
 - Do we alter the rules to only log when logging is enabled by cloud firewall?
-Or do we always log and let `cfwld` sort it out?
+Or do we always log and let `cfwlogd` sort it out?
 - Can we use `tag rule-uuid` with each rule so that the log entry will have the cloud firewall rule uuid?

 ## Cloud Firewall Log Daemon